nguyenhbtrung/electro-shop-backend/README.md

 ## 📝 Notes

 - Ensure proper CORS configuration for your production environment
-- Secure your JWT signing key and database connection strings
+- Secure your JWT signing key, database connection strings, and secret keys
 - Configure email settings with valid SMTP credentials
 - For production deployment, update the JWT issuer and audience URLs